 Improving access to rights for all workers

-We want to see a system of employment justice that ensures that all workers have access to decent pay, dignified conditions and can seek remedy when needed.
+We want to see a system of employment justice that ensures that all workers have access to decent pay, dignified conditions and can claim their rights.

 The problem we're trying to solve